 Region: Hunter Valley

-Background: 2010 is the inaugural release of the ’indie’ label and is a trial wine for Meerea Park.
-The blend is 80% Shiraz and 20% Pinot Noir, one that has been used in the Hunter valley for decades by some of its top producers.
+Background: 2010 was the inaugural release of the ’indie’ label as a trial wine for Meerea Park.
+Shiraz and Pinot have been used in the Hunter Valley for decades by some of its top producers.

-Fruit source: Shiraz from the historic ‘Ben Ean’ vineyard on McDonalds Road and Pinot Noir from the Kindred family, ‘Lochleven’ Estate on Palmers Lane, both in Pokolbin.
+Fruit source: Shiraz from the iconic ‘Black Cluster’ vineyard on Mistletoe lane and Pinot Noir from the Kindred family, ‘Lochleven’ Estate on Palmers Lane, both in Pokolbin.

-Fermentation: Hand picked fruit, 50% with stems retained, was crushed into open vats and plunged twice daily.
+Fermentation: Both parcels were hand picked and kept separate.
+50% stems were retained then fermented in open vats and plunged twice daily.

 Maturation: Both parcels were kept separate and blended after 22 months of maturation.

 Winemaker’s comments: Whilst most of Eastern Australia was suffering from extreme rainfall in early 2011, The Hunter Valley was hot and dry which led to an exceptional vintage for both white and red grape varieties, Pinot included.
 This vintage is a 70% Shiraz, 30% Pinot Noir blend.

 Tasting notes: Whilst most of Eastern Australia was suffering from extreme rainfall in early 2011, The Hunter Valley was hot and dry which led to an exceptional vintage for both white and red grape varieties, Pinot included.
 This vintage is a 70% Shiraz, 30% Pinot Noir blend.

 Cellaring estimate: Medium term (10+ years).